History of France: Ancien Regime

-Language
+The cities had a quasi-independent status, and were largely controlled by the leading merchants and guilds.
+Peasants made up the vast majority of the population, who in many cases had well-established rights that the authorities had to respect.
+In the 17th century peasants had ties to the market economy, provided much of the capital investment necessary for agricultural growth, and frequently moved from village to village (or town).

 Although most peasants in France spoke local dialects, an official language emerged in Paris and the French language became the preferred language of Europe's aristocracy and the lingua franca of diplomacy and international relations.
-Holy Roman Emperor Charles V (1500-1558) quipped, "I speak Spanish to God, Italian to women, French to men, and German to my horse."
+Holy Roman Emperor Charles V quipped, "I speak Spanish to God, Italian to women, French to men, and German to my horse."

-Because of its international status, there was a desire to regulate the French language.
-Several reforms of the French language worked to make it more uniform.
-The Renaissance writer François Rabelais (? - 1553) helped to shape French as a literary language, Rabelais' French is characterised by the re-introduction of Greek and Latin words.
-Jacques Peletier du Mans (1517-1582) was one of the scholars who reformed the French language.
-He improved Nicolas Chuquet's long scale system by adding names for intermediate numbers ("milliards" instead of "thousand million", etc.).

 Consolidation (15th and 16th centuries)

 With the death in 1477 of Charles the Bold, France and the Habsburgs began a long process of dividing his rich Burgundian lands, leading to numerous wars.
 In 1532, Brittany was incorporated into the Kingdom of France.

 France engaged in the long Italian Wars (1494–1559), which marked the beginning of early modern France.
 Francis I faced powerful foes, and he was captured at Pavia.
 The French monarchy then sought for allies and found one in the Ottoman Empire.
 The Ottoman Admiral Barbarossa captured Nice in 1543 and handed it down to Francis I.

 During the 16th century, the Spanish and Austrian Habsburgs were the dominant power in Europe.
 The many domains of Charles V encircled France.
 The Spanish Tercio was used with great success against French knights.
 Finally, on 7 January 1558, the Duke of Guise seized Calais from the English.